jmiddleton/mybank-poc/README.md

 The application is divided into frontend and backend.
 The frontend is written in Vue.js.
 Backend is implemented using serverless.
 Each component of the application is defined as a function and exposed as an API.
 There are also notification which are consumed by specific functions.
 The information is stored in AWS DynamoDB.

 ![image](mybank-serverless.png)

+The application architecture is divided in the following components:

+### Static Web Hosting
+Amazon S3 hosts static web resources including HTML, CSS, JavaScript, and image files which are loaded in the user's browser.

+### Auth0
+Auth0 provides user management and authentication functions to secure the backend API.

+### RESTful API
+The front-end application uses Vue.js to interact with backend API built using Lambda and API Gateway.
+Asynchronous execution is implemented using Amazon Simple Notification Service.

+### Persistent Store
+DynamoDB provides a persistence layer where data is stored and accessible using Lambda function.

 ## Instalation